Tests for epilepsy

 EEG video monitoring / telemetry

-This is a method of recording the EEG over a long period, which using both EEG and video recording.
+This is a method of recording the EEG over a few days, which using both EEG and video recording.
 This is done in hospital, either on a ward or in a specialised video-telemetry unit.

 This procedure aims to record the person’s seizures (by video) and the brains electrical activity (EEG) at the same time.
 This combined information is one of the most valuable tools for diagnosing epilepsy.
 The advantage over routine EEG is the doctor is able to study exactly what happened during any attacks on the video and match this up with the EEG recording.